 Explore the objects of the Mercer Museum

 If you’re looking for that wow factor, the Mercer Museum needs to be on your list.
-Designed and completed by Henry Mercer in 1916, this six-story reinforced concrete castle is one of Bucks County’s premier cultural attractions.
-Displaying a collection of over 50,000 pre-Industrial tools, the museum offers visitors a unique window into pre-Industrial America through sixty different crafts and trades.
+Designed and completed by Henry Mercer in 1916, this six-story reinforced concrete castle is one of Bucks County’s top attractions.
+Displaying a collection of over 50,000 tools from around the time of the country’s founding, the museum shows pre-Industrial life in the early United States by exploring the evolution of various trades.

 Visit Fonthill Castle